The Energy Savings Opportunity Scheme (ESOS) deadline has just been extended by a month but the pressure is on businesses to comply.

 The ESOS scheme applies to around 10,000 larger companies in the UK and requires them to carry out comprehensive energy audits or face heavy fines.

-The Environment Agency, which administers ESOS, has announced a small deadline reprieve – very welcome news for the vast majority of business affected.
-However, this gives no wriggle room or mistaken complacency.
+The Environment Agency, which administers ESOS, announced a small deadline reprieve – very welcome news for the vast majority of business affected.
+However, this gives no wriggle room for complacency.

-At the last count, it appears that only 375 companies have complied, which works out at around 3% of the total required by law to do so.
-Not too surprising, then, that the Environment Agency has extended the deadline by a month to January 29.
+For one count, it appeared that only 375 companies had complied, which works out at around 3% of the total required by law to do so.
+Not too surprising, then, that the Environment Agency extended the deadline for that time by a month to January 29.

-But our strong advice is to move ahead right now and work with a trusted expert to ensure you meet the ESOS requirements in full and avoid those huge fines.
+Despite deadline extensions, our advice is to move ahead as quickly as possible with your energy efficiency audit.
+You should also make sure you work with a trusted expert to ensure you meet the ESOS requirements and avoid the hefty fines.

 Read more about our ESOS services here.

-The government believes that ESOS will bring around £1.9 billion in benefits to business over the next 15 years.
-While you will have to engage and cover costs of Lead Assessors for the energy audit there is no obligation to implement any of the efficiency measures identified.
+The government believes that ESOS will bring around £1.9 billion in benefits to businesses over the next 15 years.
+While you will have to engage and cover costs of Lead Assessors for the energy audit, there is no obligation to implement any of the efficiency measures identified.

-But we have seen the benefits of energy audits with our customers saving millions of pounds and making huge reductions in their carbon emissions.
-The ESOS scheme helps to focus companies on this, bringing benefits that extend over many years.
+But we have seen the benefits of energy audits, with customers of our project management services saving millions of pounds and making huge reductions in their carbon emissions.
+The ESOS scheme helps bring focus to this and make sure you reap the benefits of energy efficiency for years to come.